asenousy/productsSearch/README.md

 	{"ID":"9780030031298" , "Title":"Fundamentals of Chemistry" , "Hits":"1"}]
 ```

-so if a match took place then the product details is inserted into our list, but if its already there then increment the Hits tag to records how many keywords it contains
+so if a match took place then the product details is inserted into our list, but if its already there, then increment the Hits value to records how many keywords it contains

 ```
 if (!isDuplicate(productAray, productsID[i])) {